djalbat/occam-ide/README.md

 ## Terms

+* Occam can be used *only for individual use and if not for profit*, otherwise you must contact the author.
 * The majority of the projects of which Occam is comprised are open source, but Occam itself is not.
 * You cannot re-use the source code for any reason unless directly from the aforementioned open source projects.
-* It is to be used *only for individual use and if not for profit*, otherwise you must contact the author.

 ## Contact